KaloinaMelodie/identity/note.md

 - Add Niveau ?? master
+- With my knowledge in software engineering and AGILE method of project management, I can drive a project from desinging to deployment individual or in team.
 - Technology competences / Slide per domaine: database, ...
     - Evoque: those a my primary competence but I don't limit myself from learning new tools technology
     - When AWS done add, Certified